jhpyle/docassemble/_docs/installation.md

 After the configuration is changed and the system restarts, users with `developer` or `admin` [privileges] will be able to go to their "Profile" and click "Google Drive synchronization."

+## <a name="onedrive"></a>Setting up OneDrive integration

+To enable the [OneDrive synchronization] feature, you need to sign in to the [Microsoft Application Registration Portal] and create an application.
+Make a note of your "Application ID."
+Under "Application Secrets," click "Generate New Password."
+Make a note of the password.

+Under "Platforms," click "Add Platform" and add a "web" platform.
+Under "Redirect URLs," add `https://example.com/onedrive_callback` substituting your own server URL for `https://example.com`.

+Under "Microsoft Graph Permissions," add the permissions of `Files.ReadWrite.All` and `User.Read`.

+Under "Profile," provide a logo and URLs for your home page, terms of service, and privacy statement.
+Note that the only people who will see these things are your developers.

+Then press "Save" to save your application.

+Then, go to your [Configuration].
+Edit the [`onedrive`] directive under `oauth`.
+Set the `id` to the "Application ID" you obtained earlier, and set the `secret` to the "Password" you obtained earlier.
+Note that you may need to put quotes around the password in order to avoid [YAML] problems.

+When this is enabled, users on your server who have the [privileges] of `admin` or `developer` will be able to go to their "Profile" page and click "OneDrive synchronization" to connect their [OneDrive] with their account on your **docassemble** server.
+Users will be redirected to a special page from Microsoft where they will be asked if they with to give your server access to their [OneDrive].
+When a user consents to this, he or she will see a "Sync" button in the [Playground] that, when pressed, will synchronize the contents of the user's [Playground] with a folder on the user's [OneDrive].

+If you enable both [Google Drive synchronization] and [OneDrive synchronization], users will be able to choose either, but not both.
+Enabling one will disable the other.

 ## <a name="github"></a>Setting up GitHub integration